1871fotc/1871fotc.github.io/docs/walks/index.md

 *<small>[Toowong Cemetery, Brisbane - DJI Mavic aerial](https://youtu.be/41fWB0IvDKU) by Drone Runner. </small>* **<small></small>**.
 -->

+Find out how to [visit Toowong Cementry](../index.md#visit-toowong-cemetery) using public transport or by car.
 There is plenty of parking available inside the cemetery.

 On your walk you should wear a hat and enclosed shoes, and take a water bottle.
 Toilets are available at Canon Garland Place within the cemetery.

 <!--